krblackwell/krblackwell.github.io/docs/python/01-foundations/04-python-foundations-story-project.md

 Try making your own silly story, or fill in one with a friend!

 :::tip
-[Open a new blank notebook in the Lab](/lite/lab/index.html?path=My_Own_Silly_Storyv1.ipynb) to test if you can remember how to do this on your own!
+[Open a new blank notebook in the Lab](/lite/lab) to test if you can remember how to do this on your own!
+To open a new notebook from the link, click on the tile that says "Py" or "Python."
 :::

 ## Conclusion